 I love baseball.
 Wait, let me correct that.
 I love going to baseball games.
 And I don’t think I am alone in this sentiment.
 Baseball, more than any other sport differs greatly from the stadium to the screen.
 It’s all about being there.
 The reason for this?
 Its sound.

 There are so many iconic sounds to a baseball stadium, that can’t be transferred to the silver screen.
 The walking vendors screaming “Peanuts!” and “Miller Lite”, the crack of a wooden bat or the booming operatic strike out calls of the umpires.
 What other sport puts this much emphasis on its organ player?!
 The organ is a staple of the game.
 Even the sound of being surrounded by thousands of people on all angles focusing on a small 3×3 foot radius of action is enough to transcend you.
+The sounds are an important part of any experience, but especially to baseball.
+It’s something so universal that we often forget about it as a part of the game that’s as equally important as the players, the umpires, and the audience.

 But how exactly does sound make baseball so impactful?